Butler Bulldogs men's basketball: Basketball community

 Because of the school's history of basketball success, location in the heart of the land of "Hoosier Hysteria", and lack of a scholarship football program, the Butler University fan base is primarily basketball-oriented.
 Other athletics enjoy substantial followings of current students and alumni, but only basketball has garnered interest from a national audience.

 Two studies estimated that television, print, and online news coverage of Butler's 2010 and 2011 appearances in the NCAA tournament championship game resulted in additional publicity for the university worth about $1.2 billion.
 In an example of the "Flutie effect", applications rose by 41% after the 2010 appearance.
 In June 2011, USA Today ranked Butler as one of the top five colleges making use of social media.
-Specific to basketball, Butler's mascot, Butler Blue, the men's basketball program, head coach LaVall Jordan, and other coaches have university-endorsed Twitter accounts.
+Specific to basketball, Butler's mascot, Butler Blue, the men's basketball program, head coach Thad Matta, and other coaches have university-endorsed Twitter accounts.
 Also, online communities Butler Hoops and /r/ButlerUniversity exist to facilitate discussion among fans.
-In 2013, a student-run podcast, called the "Front Row Hoopcast," was started to give commentary and insight to Butler Basketball from the student perspective.

 In recent years, the Butler program has also received national attention for its philosophy to the game, which it calls "The Butler Way".
 At its core, The Butler Way calls for complete commitment and exalts teamwork above self.